semver/semver.org/index.md

 #### Special note for JVM or similar environments

-I suggest to add something like "[...]
-If any potential client environment allows only one version of a library be present in running system, [...] user library MUST be [...]"

 If any potential client environment allows only one version of a library could be present in a running system, the transitive dependencies effectively become part of the public library interface and thus the version of the user library MUST be